-Tax season can be a stressful time for business owners.
+Tax season can be a stressful time for business owners and you're probably wondering "when can I file 2020 taxes?".
 With more documents to worry about, deductions to track and payments to finalize, it’s easy to feel like you’re missing something.
-Don’t let a costly slip up happen this year instead, prepare for your business taxes now.
+Don't wait for the last day for filing taxes and let a costly slip up happen this year instead, prepare for your business taxes now.

 As a business owner, you can deduct many of the purchases you made throughout the year.
 This reduces your total taxable income, which ideally increases your return and lowers your total amount owed.
 To make the most of this, however, you need to have your deductions (purchases and payments from the year) itemized and categorized ahead of time so you don’t miss anything.